 The Board values the opinions and viewpoint of each Director.
 A Director shall not be discriminated upon by reason of gender, age, ethnicity, or political, religious or cultural beliefs.

 The Board shall endeavour to promote and observe diverse membership and for this reason, the Board hereby adopts a policy of diversity in gender, age, ethnicity, religious, political or cultural backgrounds.
 Thus, the Board shall encourage the shareholders of the Company to select nominees that will promote diversity in the membership of the Board.

-The Company and its subsidiaries shall enter into any related-party transactions solely in the ordinary course of business, on ordinary commercial terms and on the basis of arm’s length arrangements, and subject to appropriate corporate approvals and actions of the Company or the Related Parties, as the case may be.
-Any related-party transactions entered into by the Company or its Affiliates shall be in accordance with applicable law, rules and regulations and this Policy.
+The Company and its subsidiaries shall enter into any RPTs solely in the ordinary course of business, on ordinary commercial terms and on the basis of arm’s length arrangements, and subject to appropriate corporate approvals and actions of the Company or the Related Parties, as the case may be.
+The Company shall ensure that no preferential treatment shall be given to a Related Party that is not extended to a non-related party under similar circumstances.
+Further, the Company shall commit to exercise due diligence in ensuring compliance with all relevant laws, rules and regulations in carrying out its material RPTs.